xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 <u>Step 4.</u> Use gNSI.authz RPCs to manage authorization on the router.

-A. Rotate() RPC - This RPC creates a new policy, or changes the existing policy.
+A.<u> Rotate() RPC</u> - This RPC creates a new policy, or changes the existing policy.
 Following is the command to create a policy same as mentioned above.

 ```
 ➜  authz git:(main) ✗ grpcurl  -vv -plaintext -d '{